extremscorner/mplayer-ce/trunk/pack/README.txt

 directional  pad  and the "A" button  for selecting  and the "B" button to go back.
 The Main Menu presents you with the following options:

  Stop              - Stops the Current Movie/Song
- Browse   - Browse Various Media
- DVD      - DVD-Video Playing Menu
- Radio    - Radio Stream Menu
+ Open              - Open File/Playlist/Radio/DVD
+ Current playlist  - View Current Playlist
  Options           - Options Menu
  About             - Credits
  Quit              - Return to Loader

--[ BROWSE ]-
+-[ OPEN ]-

-This option will display the  following sources for you to browse  and select which multimedia file you wish to play.
+This option  will display  the following options  for you to choose  what you want to play.
 Simply select your  source and pick a file to play with the "A" button.

+ File
+ Playlist
+ Subtitle
+ DVD Video
+ Radio

+ -[ FILE / PLAYLIST / SUBTITILE ]-

+These options will display the following sources for you to browse and select which  files you wish to open.
+Simply select your  source and pick a  file to play with the "A" button.

  Wii SD
  Wii USB
  Wii DVD
  SMB
- Current Playlist

 -[ SMB ]-